 The Marina’s location in the south-eastern Caribbean has a hurricane risk.
 Though considered south of the “hurricane belt”, the possibility of tropical storms and hurricanes does exist.
 Storms passing through the area, even a hundred miles away can affect the area with flooding and wind damage.

-Click here to review the 2021 Hurricane Plan.
+Click here to review the 2022 Hurricane Plan.
+To view Port Louis Marina Rules & Regulations, click here.